sharath291994/CE-fit-analysis/README.md

 2) frequency_distributions: It contains histogram images for each numeric column.
 3) statistical_summary: It provides statistical information about each of the CE figure/parameter.

-The following message will appear in the Windows command prompt after the folders are created:
+The following message will appear in the Windows Command Prompt after the folders are created:
 ```bash
 Analysis complete.
 Results saved in subfolders of: path\ZACROS_CE_File
 ```